sumit-haswar/py_prep/README.md

-Reference materials used:
+Reference material used:
 1. Stanford CS Education Library (http://cslibrary.stanford.edu/)
-2. Elements of Programming Interviews in Python
+2. Elements of Programming Interviews in Python (https://elementsofprogramminginterviews.com/)
-3. Cracking the Coding Interview
+3. Cracking the Coding Interview (http://www.crackingthecodinginterview.com/)
-4. The Algorithm Design Manual
+4. The Algorithm Design Manual (https://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1849967202)
-5. Introductions to Algorithm
+5. Introduction to Algorithms
 6. Leetcode

 #### Stage I:
-Start by reading the following 3 fundamental Computer Science materials provided at http://cslibrary.stanford.edu/.
+Start by reading the following 1-4 fundamental Computer Science materials provided at http://cslibrary.stanford.edu/.
 It is a basic online library which collects education CS material from Stanford courses and distributes them for free.
 1. Linked List Basics
 2. Linked List Problems
 3. Binary Trees
-4. Big O Notations
+4. The Great Tree List Recursion Problem (optional)
-5. The Great Tree List Recursion Problem (optional)
+5. Big O Notations (ref-material no. 3 or 5)

 For people with Computer Science background or even a few years of programming experience this should be a good refresher.
 Its just to get your hands a little dirty, to get re-introduced...
-Also for the go-getters I highly recommend no. 4, as stated on the web-page it is one of the neatest pointer/recursion problems you will ever see.
+Also for the go-getters I highly recommend no. 5, as stated on the web-page it is one of the neatest pointer/recursion problems you will ever see.
 It is an advanced problem that uses linked lists, binary trees, and recursion.